 Washington State drivers have long had the reputation of being some of the worst in the entire United States.
 But Washington also has some of the most dangerous roads as well.
-With a rugged, mountainous landscape and an exploding population, Washington is far from the safest place to commute and travel.
+With a rugged, mountainous landscape and an exploding population, Washington is far from the safest place to commute, as the recent increase in car accidents has shown.
 Here are the top 5 dangerous roads and highways in all of the great Evergreen State of Washington.

 5. State Route 20

 What makes State Route 20 so very dangerous is that it contains the infamous Washington Pass.
 Located in the heart of the North Cascades National Park, the Washington Pass sits over 5,000 feet above sea level and is prone to violent snowstorms and avalanches.
 Indeed, the pass is so dangerous that it’s closed from November to May each year, which is a shame since the scenery found along SR 20 is some of the most beautiful you’ll find in all of Washington.

 Known locally as the “highway of death,” State Route 522 also has a national reputation, having been cited in both Forbes and the Reader’s Digest as one of the most dangerous roads in the entire United States.
 The stretch of highway from Monroe is easily the most dangerous since SR 522 was originally meant to be four lanes instead of the two you’ll find today.
 The road is curvy with few dividers and cars just whiz by as if they were cruising on I-5.
 SR 522 is also a commuter’s nightmare due to how frequent car accidents are, which leaves traffic on the highway snarled for miles and miles.